Azure/cortana-intelligence-customer360/README.md

 Each customer gets a label assigned based on a predicted (ML) category a customer is likely to purchase from.
 For example, **a customer with predicted labels 1, 2, 3 are likely to buy from categories 1, 2 or 3 respectively and 0 is unlikely to buy anything**.

+> **NOTE: It is recommended that you retrain this model at a regular frequency to ensure the model performance is acceptable to the business.**

 A short tutorial on how the model is trained can be found [here][TUT_TRAIN].